gogromat/selectoid/README.md

 The idea is nothing new: its an attempt to make a user-friendly select box.

-However Selectoid is specifically make to make select box to look similar to a table data.
+However Selectoid was specifically made to look like a tabular data rather than a dropdwon menu like most other select box plugins.

 Selectoid was inspired by Google Translator's Select Box.